MicrosoftDocs/sql-docs/docs/linux/sql-server-linux-setup-machine-learning.md

 ## Run in a container

 Follow the steps below to build and run SQL Server Machine Learning Services in a Docker container.
+For more information, see [Configure SQL Server container images on Docker](sql-server-linux-configure-docker.md).

 ### Prerequisites